 * BallisticDiscount: The song "Saturday Night Special" features a variation of this.
-The narrator buys a pistol from a pawn shop, but as he is about to leave, he witnesses the shop's greedy dealer attempt to take advantage of a desperate woman attempting to hock her wedding ring.
+The narrator buys a pistol from a pawn shop with the intention of using it to kill himself, but as he is about to leave, he witnesses the shop's greedy dealer attempt to take advantage of a desperate woman attempting to hock her wedding ring.

 * CommonMeter: "Tight Fittin' Jeans".

 * TheCoverChangesTheGender: Emmylou Harris covered "Lost Her Love on Our Last Date" as "Lost His Love on Our Last Date".
 And just to double this up, that song is just Floyd Cramer's "Last Date" WithLyrics.

 * GenreShift: His jump from rock to country in the 1960s.

 * IntercourseWithYou: Most of his 1970s material was ''made'' of this trope, but "I'd Love to Lay You Down" is a pretty strong example.

 * PosthumousCollaboration: He was subject to a strange one by singer Anita Cochran in 2004.
 She and producer Jim Ed Norman spliced his voice together to create a "duet" vocal on "I Wanna Hear a Cheatin' Song".